vb2007/milkie-search-plugin/README.md

-# milkie-plugin
+# qBittorrent Milkie Search Plugin

-A search plugin for qBittorrent that allows filtering &amp; viewing torrents from the milkie.cc tracker
+A search plugin for qBittorrent that allows getting, filtering and downloading torrents from the [Milkie](milkie.cc) tracker.